lifemikey/objectstorage-swift/index.md

 ### Wordwide Storage Fabric

 Storage clusters located in North America, Europe and Asia.
-With all clusters connected via SoftLayer’s private network, you are guaranteed secure data replication and transfer.
+With all clusters connected via {{site.data.keyword.BluSoftlayer}}’s private network, you are guaranteed secure data replication and transfer.

 ### Redundant Architecture